skydread1/portfolio/src/loicb/server/content/blog/lasagna-pull-flybot.md

                       :alt "Logo referencing Aperture Science"}}
 +++
 +++
-## 🔸 Prerequisites
+## Prerequisites

-If you are not familiar with [lasagna-pull](https://github.com/flybot-sg/lasagna-pull), please refer to the doc [Lasagna Pull Rational](./lasagna-pull)
+If you are not familiar with [lasagna-pull](https://github.com/flybot-sg/lasagna-pull), please refer to the doc [Lasagna Pull: Precisely select from deep nested data](https://www.loicblanchard.me/blog/lasagna-pull)

-## 🔸 Goal
+## Goal

-In this document, I will show you how we leverage `lasagna-pull` in our [flybot app](https://github.com/skydread1/flybot.sg) to define a pure data API.
+In this document, I will show you how we leverage `lasagna-pull` in the [flybot app](https://github.com/skydread1/flybot.sg) to define a pure data API.

-## 🔸 Defines API as pure data
+## Defines API as pure data

 A good use case of the pattern is as parameter in a post request.